The Letters (2014 film): Reception

-Variety (magazine) : The Letters, thereby leaving its portrait feeling flimsy and half-formed.
-Opting for dutiful, reverent beatification over flesh-and-blood characterizations (or insights), the film is merely a clunky primer on how poor storytelling can make even the grandest of figures seem small — a fact that’s true with regard to Teresa as well as von Sydow, in a monotonous, creaky performance best left off his resume.
+According to Variety, "Though much mention is made of Teresa’s feeling that she had been abandoned by God, there’s no actual sign of that distress in The Letters, thereby leaving its portrait feeling flimsy and half-formed.
+Opting for dutiful, reverent beatification over flesh-and-blood characterizations (or insights), the film is merely a clunky primer on how poor storytelling can make even the grandest of figures seem small — a fact that’s true with regard to Teresa as well as von Sydow, in a monotonous, creaky performance best left off his resume."

-The Hollywood Reporter : A movie exploring the conflict between Teresa’s outward confidence and private “darkness” could be psychologically fascinating.
+According to The Hollywood Reporter, "A movie exploring the conflict between Teresa’s outward confidence and private “darkness” could be psychologically fascinating.
 But simply having Von Sydow tell us over and over that she felt “a terrible emptiness” is no substitute for showing that torment in action.
-Not a trace of doubt or existential despair comes across in scenes of the nun’s life, and the script doesn’t even dip into those letters (a collection of which was published years ago) to let us hear of it in her own words.
+Not a trace of doubt or existential despair comes across in scenes of the nun’s life, and the script doesn’t even dip into those letters (a collection of which was published years ago) to let us hear of it in her own words."